Learning Optimal Stable Matches in Decentralized Markets with Unknown Preferences: Introduction

 However, GS is not applicable in all two-sided matching settings.
 In many scenarios, there is no central clearinghouse that facilitates the matching process, so an algorithm like GS cannot be used.
 In these kinds of markets (e.g., most labor markets), there is typically `active' set of agents, the \textit{proposers} (firms), who repeatedly make proposals to a `passive' set of agents, the \textit{acceptors} (workers), who accept or reject these proposals (Figure \ref{fig:market_comparison}, top-right).
 Motivated by these kinds of decentralized environments, scholars have extensively studied the stability and quality of the matches that may result when agents match independently \cite{cheng2016stable, diamantoudi2015decentralized, niederle2009decentralized}.

 GS and similar algorithms are well-suited for situations where users report comprehensive preference orderings, but there are many applications where such requirements are prohibitive (Figure \ref{fig:market_comparison}, bottom-left).
 Generating rankings may become difficult because of issues related to size, a lack of information, or both.
-To address these issues, large practical markets like the National Resident Matching Program \cite{chen2006school, abdulkadirouglu2005new, peranson1995nrmp} use specialized algorithms designed to handle shortened or nonexistent preference orderings \cite{fershtman2017pandora, su2022optimizing}.
+For large practical markets like the National Resident Matching Program \cite{chen2006school, abdulkadirouglu2005new, peranson1995nrmp}, several algorithms have been developed to handle the challenges associated with shortened or nonexistent preference orderings \cite{fershtman2017pandora, su2022optimizing}.

 This work focuses on markets that face a lack of both centrality and information.
 A particular motivation is the modern online marketplace, where massive numbers of consumers and producers seek to exchange resources without information on one another or guidance from a central entity (Figure \ref{fig:market_comparison}, bottom-right).
 Agents repeatedly interact with one another and receive only limited information on the quality of their matched partners through the form of some representative reward.
 In these kinds of settings, there is a growing need for decentralized \textit{learning rules}, policies that allow agents to learn from their past rewards so that their future behavior leads towards collectively desirable stable matches.